TGreenizan/Assignment1/README.md

 ## Recommendations:

 My recommendation for DarwinAI is to look into CRM/sales pipeline optimization.
-Marketing and sales are an industry that has relied on human decisions and interpretation of data.
-The potential is that opportunities are being missed or the time used by the employees is being taken up not selling.
-These optimizations can be measured and a system could be developed to rank potential clients and help focus your target market.
+Marketing and sales as an industry are starting to see the value of big data and machine learning.
+The potential is that the employee's time is being utilized for tasks other than selling.
 There is a potential to team up with Zoho or Salesforce to help add additional value to the current services they offer.
+Due to the customizations allowed by both systems.
+One direction could be to develop a ranking system for potential clients and help focus your target market.
 The XAI platform has the potential to continually get better and influence additional industries in ways we currently do not envision.

 Another industry that DarwinAI should be looking at is Travel, Transport and logistics.
 One of today's biggest problems is the traveling salesman problem.
 What is the best route to deliver all these packages to all these different places?
 Well, the XAI platform has the potential to review the data and existing neural networks.
 Generate a new AI based on the results from a range of sources.
 As an example, XAI can look at the route that was generated by the original neural net.
 The true GPS location of the delivery will also be tracked and timed.
 Additional API’s can then be used.
 These could be Traffic, weather, possibly additional data for each driver.
 Over time XAI will generate new routes that are more efficient and can be generated with lower power requirements and a smaller neural net.
 As most experts believe that the traveling salesman problem needs Quantum Computing to truly solve.
 The XAI platform developed by DarwinAI could be a step along this road.

 ## Sources